mdakashhossain1/AI-Powered-Web-Firewall/README.md

 **Screenshot Organization**:
 - **AI Web Interface**: 8 screenshots showing the complete user journey from initial access through verification
 - **Hacker Portal**: 7 screenshots demonstrating attack simulation and detection capabilities
-- **Team Photos**: Professional photos of the development team members

 **Image Usage Guidelines**:
 - All screenshots are in PNG format for optimal quality and transparency support
 - Images are organized in descriptive folders for easy maintenance
 - File naming follows a sequential pattern for chronological user flow documentation
-- Team photos are in JPEG format optimized for web display

 **Visual Documentation Benefits**:
 - Provides immediate understanding of system capabilities